 Health and Nutrition

-Every year, almost 7 million children die before their fifth birthday, mostly from preventable causes.
-Millions of children become ill or die because they lack access to health services or an adequate diet.The world can save these children’s lives.
+Every year, almost 6 million children die before their fifth birthday, mostly from preventable causes such as pneumonia, diarrhoea, malaria and sepsis.
+Millions of children become ill or die because they lack access to health services or an adequate, nutritious diet.
+In fact, undernutrition is estimated to contribute to 45% of all child deaths.The world can save these children’s lives.
 The time to act is now.

 Save the Children is a global leader in maternal and children’s health.
 We use evidence-based approaches to tackle life-threatening conditions and prevent child deaths.
 We know, for example:

 - Appropriate care around the time of birth could avert more than 40% of deaths attributable to labour and delivery complications

 - Appropriate care for small or sick newborns could avert 30% of newborn deaths

 - Timely and appropriate treatment of pneumonia, diarrhoea and malaria could prevent up to 30% of child deaths